-This policy is designed to ensure that all children can attend school regularly and participate in activities.
-This policy outlines the School's statutory responsibility to provide adequate and appropriate first aid to pupils, staff, parents and visitors and the procedures in place to meet that responsibility.
+This policy is designed to ensure that all young people can attend school regularly and participate in activities.
+This policy outlines the School's statutory responsibility to provide adequate and appropriate first aid to students, staff, parents and visitors and the procedures in place to meet that responsibility.
 The school complies with the Guidance on First Aid for Schools Best Practice Document published by the DfE.
-In order to comply with this best practise document the school has a requirement for a minimum of three trained First Aiders who have satisfied the requirements of the 'First Aid at Work' course.
+In order to comply with this best practise document, the school has a requirement for a minimum of three trained First Aiders who have satisfied the requirements of the 'First Aid at Work' course.
+It is a requirement for at least two staff members on each floor at each school building to be trained in basic first aid.
 However, staff should NEVER perform any First Aid Procedures that they have not been adequately trained to do.
 All companies are required by The Health and Safety (First Aid) Regulations 1981 (amended 1997) to provide trained first aid human resources and treatment for staff in the event of injury or ill health at work.
-Although the regulations only require the employer to provide cover for staff, it is the School's policy to extend this cover to children and visitors.
+Although the regulations only require the employer to provide cover for staff, it is the School's policy to extend this cover to young people and visitors.